A Hybrid Genetic Algorithm with Type-Aware Chromosomes for Traveling Salesman Problems with Drone: Literature Review

-\citet{murray2015flying} introduced the FSTSP for the first time with a mixed-integer linear programming (MILP) formulation and a heuristic algorithm.
-Later, \citet{agatz2018optimization} studied a slightly different problem, defined as the TSPD.
-The main difference is that the drone can wait for the truck in the TSPD but not in the FSTSP, among other differences in the assumptions.
-To solve the TSPD, they proposed an MILP formulation, which is computationally tractable for small problems with up to twelve customers.
-They provide a heuristic algorithm, called `TSP-ep-all', that combines neighborhood search and a partitioning algorithm, which begins with an optimal or near-optimal TSP tour.
-Given the initial TSP tour, they use a dynamic programming (DP) approach to determine which customers should be visited by the drone, while maintaining the order in the given TSP tour.
+\citet{murray2015flying} introduce the FSTSP, formulate it using mixed-integer linear programming (MILP), and propose a heuristic algorithm for solving it.
+To solve the TSPD, \citet{agatz2018optimization} also propose an MILP formulation, which is computationally tractable for small problems with up to twelve customers.
+They provide a heuristic algorithm, called `TSP-ep-all,' that combines neighborhood search and a partitioning algorithm, which begins with an optimal or near-optimal TSP tour.
+Given the initial TSP tour, they use a DP approach to determine which customers should be visited by the drone, while maintaining the order in the given TSP tour.
 This procedure is called the \emph{exact partitioning} of customers.
-Then the TSP-ep-all algorithm generates other TSP tours by perturbing the TSP tour using local search methods such as the two-opt swap, the three-opt swap, and the two-point swap, which are popularly used in TSP heuristics.
+Then, the TSP-ep-all algorithm generates other TSP tours by perturbing the TSP tour using local search \bluenote{neighborhoods} such as the two-opt swap, the three-opt swap, and the two-point swap, which are popularly used in TSP heuristics.
 For each generated TSP tour, the exact partitioning is used to create a TSPD solution.
 The algorithm returns the minimal delivery time TSPD solution as the final solution.
-This method has been shown efficient and effective in small to medium size problems with less than 50 customers, but it shows exponentially increasing computational time due to the extensive local searches on the initial TSP tour.
+This method has been shown to be efficient and effective in small to medium-sized problems with less than 50 customers, but it shows exponentially increasing computational time due to the extensive local search on the initial TSP tour.
 They also created a benchmark TSPD dataset, which we will use to compare our algorithm with other methods.

+A Divide-Partition-and-Search heuristic (DPS) was introduced by \citet{bogyrbayeva2023deep} for solving TSPD.
+In the DPS approach, the network is systematically divided into smaller problems, drawing inspiration from the divide-and-conquer heuristic proposed by \citet{poikonen2019branch}.
+Each resulting subproblem is then addressed using the TSP-ep-all algorithm \citep{agatz2018optimization}.
+Specifically, DPS$/g$ partitions all nodes into subgroups, each containing $g$ nodes.
+Subsequently, each subgroup undergoes a partitioning process facilitated by TSP-ep-all.
+It is noteworthy that when $g$ equals the total number of nodes ($N$), DPS$/N$ is equivalent to TSP-ep-all.
+The performance of DPS exhibits improvement with an increase in $g$, albeit at the expense of longer solution times.
+However, DPS$/25$ demonstrates commendable performance, proving to be notably faster than TSP-ep-all, especially for larger instances.
+Consequently, DPS$/25$ is selected as a primary baseline algorithm for comparative analysis in this study.